mcamilletti1/art-trivia/README.md

 # Art Trivia Game
-## A game where you are shown a picture of a work of art from the Metropolitan Museum of Art and you have to guess the artist.
+## A game where you are shown a picture of a work of art from the Art Institute of Chicago collection and you have to guess the artist.
+###This game will be accessing the Art Institute of Chicago's API.